-- Some of our previous strategies such as one to one tutoring and academic mentoring, SEMH mentoring and funding of extra-curricular provision will continue where it has been seen to be effective.
-New strategies will be tried, in line with the latest evidence base, namely: - Personalised learning which uses diagnostic assessment and designs specialist and individual support alongside mainstream provision (especially at transition to secondary) - Literacy support which focuses on fluency in reading - Curriculum planning which supports immediate action on misconceptions and carefully monitors threshold concepts - Increased focus on attendance and persistent absence
+Some of our previous strategies such as one to one tutoring and academic mentoring, SEMH mentoring and funding of extra-curricular provision will continue where it has been seen to be effective and is cost effective.
+New strategies will be tried, in line with the latest evidence base, namely:

+- Personalised learning which uses diagnostic assessment and designs specialist and individual support alongside mainstream provision (especially at transition to secondary) - O Literacy support which focuses on fluency in reading - Curriculum planning which supports immediate action on misconceptions and carefully monitors threshold concepts - O Training in adaptive teaching - O Increased focus on attendance and persistent absence

 All staff at St Aidan's are actively involved in raising the attainment of disadvantaged students and it is a central part of our ethos 'Life in all its fullness' which applies to all students equally, regardless of socio-economic background.
 All staff are engaged in promoting an education that is 'ambitious for all' (YCST).
-Particular responsibilities lie with DHT (Curriculum) for the strategic plan, AHT for KS3 and KS4 progress to monitor academic progress of those in each key stage, AHT for P/LAC to manage progress of this cohort, HOY/SSO/Beacon/Counsellor to contribute to pastoral care elements of the strategy, and all teaching staff and form tutors to implement strategy at classroom level (curriculum and pastoral).
+Particular responsibilities lie with Assistant Headteacher (Curriculum) for the strategic plan, to monitor academic progress of those in each key stage, Assistant Headteacher for CLA (children looked after) to manage progress of this cohort, Head Of Year/Assistant Head Of Year /The Beacon/Counsellor to contribute to pastoral care elements of the strategy, and all teaching staff and form tutors to implement strategy at classroom level (curriculum and pastoral).